riclib/thymer-paste/README.md

 ## Installation

-1. Copy `plugin.js` content
+1. In the command pallete choose plugins and create a new plugin
-2. In Thymer, go to a collection's settings
+2. add the plugin.js and plugin.json
-3. Click "Edit Code"
+3. click preview
-4. Paste the plugin code
+4. click save

 ## Usage